 Upon completion of the tour, we will schedule an individual classroom visit for your child.
 This time of observation gives you the best view of how our classrooms work, and our teachers a one-on-one opportunity to interact with your child in the classroom setting.

 * Toddler admission requires one additional step, “Toddler Phase In.”
 This is a feature of our program designed to help your child make a positive transition from you to his/her new teacher.
-Each child must be accompanied by an adult for a minimum of one hour.
+Each child must be accompanied by an adult for approximately one hour.

 After your new child visit, complete and return your application, accompanied by a non-refundable application fee.
 No child is able to be considered for admission until we have a completed application on file with the application fee.

 Once you have completed the admissions process, ELM staff will finalize the steps of enrollment.
 All completed forms, including an up-to-date medical record, fees, and deposits, must be in the office before a child can begin his/her first day of school.